Japan Self-Defense Force Base Djibouti: History

 On April 3, 2009, then Japanese Foreign Minister Hirofumi Nakasone and Djiboutian Foreign Minister Mahamoud Ali Youssouf signed a letter on the legal and official status of JSDF troops in Djibouti operating in the area for anti-piracy operations.

 In March 2011, the JMSDF established its own base nearby with 180 troops deployed there on a four-month rotational basis, with a command headquarters, boarding facilities and parking apron, at a cost of ¥4.7 billion yen (US$40 million).

 In 2015, two of the JMSDF's new Kawasaki P-1 patrol aircraft deployed to the base, to continue with operational trials within tropical and desert climates.

 Three Lockheed C-130H Hercules aircraft of the Japan Air Self-Defense Force's 401st Tactical Airlift Squadron were sent to the base in July 2016 to evacuate Japanese citizens from Juba in South Sudan after fighting broke out there.
 They were expected to pick up around 70 Japanese citizens.

 In August 2016, Tomomi Inada, the then Japanese Minister of Defense, visited the base.

 In November 2016, it was announced that the Japanese government was considering expanding the 12 hectare site by leasing more land to the east.
-It was considering deploying C-130 Hercules aircraft and Bushmaster armored vehicles.
+It was considering deploying C-130 Hercules aircraft and Bushmaster armoured vehicles.
 This was reportedly so that Japan could more easily rescue Japanese citizens in Africa.

 From September 25 to October 2, 2017, the SDF conducted a drill in Djibouti to practice rescuing Japanese nationals.

 In November 2017, a C-2 of the 403rd Tactical Airlift Squadron deployed to the base for the first time.
 In the same month, it was confirmed that the base would be expanded.
 Currently 12 ha, Japan will lease 3 ha on the eastern side of the SDF base.

+In December 2023, the base was designated as a base of operations for transporting Japanese national from conflict zones.